OnePlus V Fold Leaks Reveal Surprises And A Possible Flagship Killer

-Before you start worrying about OnePlus’ upcoming foldable phone just being a rebranded Oppo Find N2, you can be rest assured that’s not the case.
+Before you start worrying about OnePlus’ upcoming foldable phone just being a rebranded Oppo Find N2, you can rest assured that’s not the case.
 Instead, OnePlus is gunning for Samsung with its own ideas and concepts.
-The leaked renders showcase a completely different package, one that could threaten the huge market share of Samsung’s Z Fold 5.
+The leaked renders showcase a completely different package, one that could even threaten the huge market share of Samsung’s Z Fold series.

-While OnePlus is yet to make any official announcements, we have scoured the internet for everything we know about the OnePlus V Fold.
+While OnePlus is yet to make any official announcements, we have scoured the internet for all the information we could find about the OnePlus V Fold.
 Scroll on.

 Is it the OnePlus V Fold or the OnePlus Fold?